kalpak92/Python---Real-World-Applications/1. Python Basics/2. Data Structures in Python/Python - Tuples/Python Tuples.md

 It's exactly like a `list`  except:

-\1.
-You use round brackets instead of square brackets to define it.
+1. You use **round brackets** instead of square brackets to define it.

-\2.
-It's not mutable which means you can append or remove items from a list, but not from a tuple.
+2. It's **not mutable** which means you can append or remove items from a list, but not from a tuple.

 Trying to do that will throw an error:

 ```python
 >>> mytuple = (1, 2, "Three")